DefenseStorm/salesforceEventLogs/README.md

       security_token
       instance_url

-3. Add the following entry to the root crontab so the script will run every day at 2am
+3. DAILY RUNS: Set "interval" in conf file to "daily" and add the following entry to the root crontab so the script will run every day at 2am

    0 2 * * * cd /usr/local/salesforceEventLogs; ./salesforceEventLogs.py

+   DAILY RUNS: Set "interval" in conf file to "hourly" and add the following entry to the root crontab so the script will run every hour

+   0 * * * * cd /usr/local/salesforceEventLogs; ./salesforceEventLogs.py

 Testing: